Computation of 2D Stokes flows via lightning and AAA rational approximation: Algorithm summary and applications

+and thus all complex coefficients in $\hat{f}(z)$ and $\hat{g}(z)$, which satisfy the given boundary conditions in a least-squares manner.

+After finding the Goursat functions, we construct function handles for physical quantities $u(z)$, $v(z)$, $p(z)$ and $\omega(z)$ using \cref{eq:bc1,eq:bc2}.
+The function handles enable the evaluation of any required physical quantity at any given point in $\Omega$.

-\section{Application to other Stokes flow problems}
+\subsection{Application to other Stokes flow problems}

-In many cases, in particular with multiply connected domains, analytical solutions for Stokes flows do not exist.
-It is here that our Stokes flow solver is invaluable. \Cref{fig:multi_case1} shows 2D Stokes flow around a translating and rotating elliptical cylinder inside a fixed elliptical cylinder.
+\Cref{fig:multi_case1} shows 2D Stokes flow around a translating and rotating elliptical cylinder inside a fixed elliptical cylinder.
 This setting has potential biomedical applications to kidney stone removal problems \cite{Williams2020}.
 The parameter values for Case `c' in \cref{tab:parameter_value} are used here to set the boundary conditions, but with the outer cylinder replaced by an ellipse with eccentricity 0.6 and the inner cylinder by an ellipse with eccentricity 0.8, and $A_{out}$ and $A_{in}$ now representing the lengths of the semi-minor axes.
 The solution is computed to 7-digit accuracy with a degree 40 polynomial and a degree 120 Laurent series.
 Note that for non-circular holes, a higher degree Laurent series is usually required for good precision.

 \Cref{fig:multi_case2} shows the Stokes flow around a heart-shaped hole in a channel, illustrating how readily our solver can be extended to other shapes.
 Boundary conditions of constant pressure and parallel flow are imposed at the channel inlet and outlet, and a zero velocity condition is imposed on the walls.
-The solution is computed to 10-digit accuracy (12 to 13-digit accuracy along the hole boundary) with a degree 120 polynomial and a degree 80 Laurent series in 1.3 second.
+The solution is computed to 10-digit accuracy (12 to 13-digit accuracy along the hole boundary) with a degree 120 polynomial and a degree 80 Laurent series in 0.9 second.
 One can compute the solution to 6-digit accuracy with a degree 80 polynomial and a degree 40 Laurent series in 0.3 second.